lineality/Online_Voting_Using_One_Time_Pads/README.md

 # About One Time Pads
 A one-time-pad is not the same as a re-use-able 'code.'
 A re-use-able code 'encodes' a signal and is re-used, such that 'breaking the code' will allow decrypting the document.
 A one-time-pad is different.
 A one-time-pad is not such a 'code.'
 A one-time-pad is a one-for-one set of changes for every character in the document, each completely random, with no pattern, and the one-time-pad is used only one-time.
 Even in principle you cannot 'break' a one-time pad however much you examine the encrypted document (unless the one-time-pad itself is somehow extremely defective).
 Unfortunately, the terminology can be overlapping and a bit unclear between the two.
 For example, the terms 'encode' and 'decode' may be used in both cases, and the overall process and purpose is usually similar or the same.

-A 'one time pad' historically was literally a pair of identical physical note-pads, each page of which was used one time, hence the term "one-time-pad."
+A 'one time pad' historically was literally a pair of identical physical note-pads (the same set of characters on pages 1,2,3 etc. of both notebooks, like two copies of the same book (like two identical copies of Alice in Wonderland, with the same characters on the same numbered page of each book), where each page of which was used one time, hence the term "one-time-pad."

 With a one-time-pad, every character or element or number of the entire document is individually substituted for something else.
 There is no pattern or system behind a one-time-code that can be outsmarted or 'cracked.'
 The only way to 'decode' a one-time-pad 'encrypted' message is with that one-time-pad; a one-time-pad is a one-by-one, one-for-one, one character at a time, change of what the original text says.
 There is no key.
 There is no password.
 There is no shortcut.
 Every character or element or number of the entire document is individually substituted for something else.